This story is part of the Bay Curious series “A Very Curious Walking Tour of Golden Gate Park.”

-This week, San Francisco's Golden Gate Park will be 150 years old.
-In our humble opinion, with with so many treasures across almost 1000 acres, it's arguably one of the best urban parks in the world.
-There’s a pair of windmills that look like they belong in the Dutch countryside, and through an elaborate gate you'll find the oldest public Japanese Tea Garden in the United States.
+San Francisco’s Golden Gate Park: In our humble opinion, with so many treasures across almost 1,000 acres, it’s arguably one of the best urban parks in the world.
+There’s a pair of windmills that look like they belong in the Dutch countryside, and through an elaborate gate you’ll find the oldest public Japanese teagarden in the United States.
 But perhaps the wildest treasure in the park is the herd of American bison.

 The answer goes back hundreds of years.

 In the 1500s, an estimated 30 million to 60 million bison roamed American prairies.
 They grazed all over the West, from northern Mexico up through Canada.

 As European colonizers moved into the West, the bison’s habitat was chopped up by railroads, or turned into farms.
 Imported cattle brought grazing competition and new diseases to the bison.
 But the greatest threat to bison was hunting.
 Bison meat was exported or eaten on the spot, skins were sent to commercial tanneries, and bones were ground up to make things like fertilizer and bone china.

 William F. Cody, aka Buffalo Bill, allegedly killed 4,280 bison over 17 months to feed construction crews of the Kansas Pacific Railroad.

-Bison were also killed for sport.
+Bison also were killed for sport.
 Competitions were held to see who could kill the most bison (Buffalo Bill got his nickname at one of these competitions).
 Tourists on trains would shoot the animals from their seats, leaving the carcasses where they fell.
 In 1973, a railway engineer in Santa Fe said it was possible to walk 100 miles along the railroad by stepping from one bison carcass to another.

 While the U.S. government clashed with Native Americans over land, the army encouraged the rampant slaughter of bison, which were an important native resource.
 One colonel even said to hunters, “Kill every buffalo you can!
-Every buffalo dead is an Indian gone.
+Every buffalo dead is an Indian gone.”